-12. Intended use of sugar/by-products: Human Consumption Industrial Manufacturing Further processingTransit 13.
-Application is made for permission to import sugar in accordance with the particulars given above, which are hereby certified to be correct.
+12 Intended use of sugar/by-products Human Consumption .
+Industrial Manufacturing Further processing Transit 13 Application is made for permission to import sugar in accordance with the particulars given above, which are hereby certified to be correct.
 The memorandum and articles of association and a copy of the most recent audited accounts of our company are attached.
-14. I certify that the information given in this application is true and correct to the best of my belief.
-Name of signatory: Signature: Date: Decision of the Kenya Sugar Board: Approved/No Approved/Deferred at a meeting of the Board held or Name: Signature: Date: Date:
+1 4 I certify that the information given in this application is true and correct to the best of my belief Name of signatory.
+Signature Date (Applicant) Decision of the Kenya Sugar Board: Approved/Not Approved/Deferred at a meeting of the Board held on (date) Name Signature: Date: